drug-design/course/docs/chapters/molecular-similarity.md

 ![](https://media.drugdesign.org/course/molecular-similarity/sol_model.png){: loading=lazy }
 ### Prediction of Melting Points

-Melting points are determined by the interactions of compounds in the crystal lattice.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='molecular-similarity/prediction-melting-points-4972bdb1'><i class='fa fa-play' aria-hidden='true'></i></button>Melting points are determined by the interactions of compounds in the crystal lattice.
 Since crystal structures can change abruptly even in the event of comparably small changes in molecular structure it is difficult to apply the molecular similarity principle based on knowing the monomer small molecule alone.
 Nevertheless, correlations can be seen between the rigidity of the structure and the melting point.
 *[nce]: New Chemical Entity: a compound not previously described.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer